 Regrettably, taking such an approach will most likely breed the outcome that some students are familiar with when they refuse to study, failure.
 Moritz goes on to indicate that people like to be entertained, helped, and inspired.
 Therefore, those are the areas that entrepreneurs must attempt to address in their visual content if they are to be effective.

 Equally as important is the fact that the content also needs to be “snackable”.
 Don’t reach for the chips and dip to add to your visual content though because the word simply means that it should be easily “digested” or interpreted and unique to the brand.

 Using visual content is an effective resource for businesses that want to develop.
 What do you think is one of the vital components that some of the world’s top entrepreneurs and companies use to grow their brand?
 They use properly managed visual content.
 I am sure you guessed it.

-One of the complaints that many people make is that they are not creative and do not have the resources to pay a designer.
-It is true that the average person isn’t a Picasso or Da Vinci because most have creative geniuses the size of Austin Powers’ mini me.
+One of the complaints that many people make is that they are not creative and do not have the resources to pay for a designer.
+It is true that the average person isn’t a Picasso or Da Vinci because most have creative geniuses the size of Austin Powers’ mini-me.

 However, free easy to use design tools for creating visually appealing contents for the creatively challenged exist such as Canva, Picmonkey, memegenerator, and wordle.
 And if you are like the average person, free is always good!

 Additionally, apps like OVER and wordswagare also quite powerful and simple to understand and can be used for creating effective original visual content.
 Entrepreneurs can also easily create videos like the pros using apps such as adobe voiceand videohance.

 So what are you waiting for?
 Make your brand stand out like the brightest crayon in the box.

 Read 4970 times Last modified on Friday, 21 August 2020 12:51

 Kimron is a Grenadian entrepreneur, freelance writer/blogger now based in Toronto.